mcdimus/demo-spring-api-versioning-and-swagger/README_2.md

 Let me show how.

 ### Description and application version
-To start with lets add application name, description and version.
+To start with, lets add the application name, description and version.

 Create `@Configuration` `OpenApiConfig` and add `OpenAPI` `@Bean` declaration:
 ```java